-- 1. Turn the mower blades OFF, push the ground speed control levers out to their START/PARK positions, turn the ignition switch OFF, remove the key, and wait for all moving parts to stop. - 2.
+- 1. Turn the mower blades OFF, push the ground speed control levers out to their START/PARK positions, engage the parking brake, turn the ignition switch OFF, remove the key, and wait for all moving parts to stop. - 2.
 Locate the transmission release levers (C, Figure 3) at the rear of the unit. - 3.
 Pull both levers back and down to release the transmissions (position B, Figure 3). - 4.
-Pull the ground speed control levers in to their DRIVE positions.
+Pull the ground speed control levers in to their DRIVE positions, and disengage the parking brake.